olc-digital/amanda-brookfield/migration/posts/2018-04-05-memoirs-vs-fiction.md

 about the dog's owner.
 And so my latest book, a memoir and first work of non-fiction, was born:

-**For The Love of a Dog: a memoir of meltdown, recovery, and a golden doodle**
+**For the Love of a Dog: a memoir of meltdown, recovery, and a golden doodle**

 In the process, this is what I discovered: